mspiegle/log-tools/README.md

 such a way to maximize performance.
 In the following example, most would expect `Target Lambda` to typically be between 0.5 and 1.5, but the ECU logs it as a large integer:

+<sub>NOTE: Due to a limitation, the raw values are often interpreted as
+decimals with `.0` at the end.
+I hope to fix this in the future.</sub>
 ```
 > summarize-logs.exe -o "min(Target Lambda)" LogDir
 +----------+---------------+-----------+--------+